datagrok-ai/public/help/develop/js-api.md

 ## User-defined Types

-Define your own classes, and integrate them easily by providing a meta-class that extends DG.EntityMeta.
+Define your own classes, and integrate them easily by providing a meta-class that extends `DG.EntityMeta`.
 This will provide native support for context actions, rendering, drag-and drop, tooltips, and favorites.

 Code snippets: